 - The training courses in Italy took place between 5th and 17th of December 2019 in Ancona.
 The courses were organised by Cooperativa Sociale COOSS MARCHE ONLUS scpa, Italy.

 - The training courses in Hungary took part 17th of January 2020 and 31st of January 2020 in Erdőkertes.
 The courses were organised by Folk High School Association Surrounding Budapest, Hungary.

 - The training courses in Poland took part 7th - 8th of February 2020 in Kraków.
 The courses were organised by Foundation of Alternative Educational Initiatives, Poland.

-- The training courses in Austria took part 28th - 29th of February 2020 in Wien.
+- The training courses in Austria took part 28th - 29th of February 2020 in Vienna.
 The courses were organised by EDUCULT - Institute of Cultural Policy and Cultural Management, Austria.